 Rose Ceci is a certified psychiatric mental health nurse with the Canadian Mental Health Association.
 She teaches the online Community Mental Health Certificate at Kompass Professional Development

 Mental health is a broad field, with a lot of complex challenges.
-In any given year, 1 in 5 Canadians will experience a mental health problem—or know someone who is struggling—so this is an issue that affects us all.
+In any given year, 1 in 5 Canadians will experience a mental health problem—or know someone who is struggling.

 But if you're working in a front-line, community-serving role, you're probably experiencing the consequences of our mental health crisis up close, and in very personal ways.